JamesParrott/IronPyShp/README.md

 # IronPyShp

-Generalises logic based on isinstance(... bytes) (relying on `str is bytes` in CPython 2), to allow PyShp to work correctly with unicode data in Iron Python 2 (in which `str is not bytes`).
+Generalises logic based on bytes instance checks (relying on `str is bytes` in CPython 2), to allow PyShp to work correctly with unicode data in Iron Python 2 (in which `str is not bytes`).

 Bonus: Preserves the order of fields in shape files in `Record.as_dict()` by setting `dict = collections.OrderedDict`.